Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 cd project-hub/react-agent-eval

-- CSRF protection is enabled by default for all form submissions
+- CSRF protection is on by default for every form submission

-- Rate limiting on authentication endpoints (configurable, default 10 attempts per minute)
+- Rate limiting on the authentication endpoints (configurable, 10 attempts per minute by default)

-- Input sanitization for all user-provided content displayed in the annotation interface
+- Input sanitization for any user-provided content shown in the annotation interface

-- Dependency audit -- all Python and JavaScript dependencies updated to latest secure versions
+- A dependency audit that brought all Python and JavaScript dependencies up to current secure versions

-- Content Security Policy headers added to prevent XSS
+- Content Security Policy headers to head off XSS

 security: